mc-rtc/new-controller/README.md

 mc\_rtc new controller template
 ==

-This project is a template for a new controller project wihtin mc\_rtc
+This project is a template for a new controller project wihtin [mc\_rtc]

 It comes with:
-- a CMake project that can build a controller in mc\_rtc (can be established within mc\_rtc source-tree for easier updates)
+- a CMake project that can build a controller in [mc\_rtc], the project can be put within [mc\_rtc] source-tree for easier updates
 - clang-format files
 - automated GitHub Actions builds on three major platforms